 Being the largest city in Sweden, Stockholm has over 1.3 million people in the urban area.
 The city comprises of several Islands and it is the capital city of Sweden.
 Stockholm has over 10 universities and colleges.

-The Master’s programme in Architecture consists of two years of full-time study.
-The overall aim is to ensure individual progression and comprehensive understanding of the field and related knowledge areas.
-This Master’s programme corresponds with the advanced level of the degree programme in Architecture. [+]
+The master’s programme in Architecture consists of two years of full-time study.
+The overall aim is to ensure individual progression and comprehensive understanding of the field and related knowledge areas. [+]